gridai/grid-docs/docs/features/sessions/3_environment-variables.md

 sidebar_label: Environment Variables
 ---

-# Environmental Variables
+# Environment Variables
-Sessions come with a couple environmental variables available for community use.
+Sessions come with a couple environment variables available for community use.
 Thesse variables can be accessed via $ENV-VAR.

 | Environment Variable | Description|
 | -------------------- | -----------|